andyjgao/andyjgao/content/blog/spur-your-growth-with-feedback.md

-description = "How I use feedback to exponentially accelerate growth. " images = ["/images/feedback.jpg"] tags = ["Productivity", "Lifestyle"] title = "Spur your Growth with Feedback"
+description = "How I use feedback to exponentially accelerate growth. " images = ["/images/feedback.jpg"] tags = ["Productivity", "Lifestyle"] title = "Spur Growth with Feedback"

 +++
 **"I don't like the article.
 I think you should make it shorter."**